-Selected characteristics of recent USBP apprehensions
+Selected Characteristics of Recent USBP Apprehensions

 Historically, the overwhelming majority of individuals apprehended between POEs along the southwest border have been Mexican adults, and very few of them have sought asylum or other forms of humanitarian relief from removal.
-The profile of USBP apprehensions has changed in important ways in recent years, as growing shares of individuals apprehended are: a) from countries other than Mexico (primarily the Northern Triangle of Central America countries of El Salvador, Guatemala, and Honduras), b) UACs or children and adults traveling together as FMUAs, and/or c) seeking asylum by claiming credible or reasonable fear of being returned to their countries of citizenship when potentially subject to expedited removal.
+The profile of USBP apprehensions has changed in important ways in recent years, as growing shares of individuals apprehended are: a) from countries other than Mexico (primarily the Northern Triangle of Central America countries of El Salvador, Guatemala, and Honduras), b) UACs or children and adults traveling together as FMUAs, and/or c) seeking asylum or other forms of protection by claiming fear of being returned to their countries of citizenship.

 These shifting characteristics have an important impact on border security and USBP border enforcement because existing enforcement policies were largely designed with the more traditional alien profile in mind.
 For example, many consequences under CBP's Consequence Delivery Program such as the Alien Transfer Exit Program and the Mexican Interior Repatriation Program are only applicable to Mexican nationals.
-And UACs, FMUAs, and aliens making successful credible/reasonable fear claims are generally not subject to expedited removal and have been considered "not impactable" by traditional USBP enforcement efforts because upon apprehension they have typically been released into the United States with a Notice to Appear in immigration court on a future date.
+And UACs, FMUAs, and aliens making successful credible fear claims are generally not subject to expedited removal and have been considered "not impactable" by traditional USBP enforcement efforts because upon apprehension they have typically been released into the United States with a Notice to Appear in immigration court on a future date.
 More generally, the drivers of migration from countries other than Mexico and for aliens who may seek humanitarian relief from removal may be different from those that motivated earlier generations of unlawful border crossers, potentially causing U.S. policymakers to rethink their policy response.